open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 This bundle gives you a way to display medias in blocks, contents, ... .
 You can configure :

 * The upload temporary directory
-* The filesystem used for the upload
-* The compression quality
+* Width, height and compression quality for each available image formats
-* All the thumbnails formats available
+* The default thumbnail for each media type
 * The ``Facade`` used by each ``Transformer``

 .. code-block:: yaml